 The Importance/ Influence matrix, on the other hand, helps in prioritizing stakeholders, as well as in thinking about the right approach to take with each of them.

 Both tools are available here. (shortly in all languages)

 Specifically designed for the URBACT LSGs, this self-assessment tool allows the evaluation of the group's performance on a number of dimensions, such as its composition, activities of the group to foster the empowerment of citizens, etc.

 Tool available here

 Problem tree and solution table

-Problem analysis is a key step to ensure the Local Support Group properly defines the problem versus causes and effects.
+Problem analysis is a key step to ensure the Local Group properly defines the problem versus causes and effects.
 One well established technique for working with problems in a group setting is to make a « Problem tree ».
 This is a simple graphical representation of the problems, their causes and effects.

 Once the tree has been filled in, you can use it to flip your problems into solutions.
 Another way to go through this process is to use a "Problems to Solutions table".

 Problem tree available here. (shortly in all languages)